-So here is the beginning of a huge topic.
+This is the beginning of an expansive and evolving topic.
 Lets start by allowing Ben Witherington do some talking.
-Ben is the Doctoral professor for New Testament at Asbury Theological Seminary and he knows a thing or two about the Bible.
+Ben is the Professor for New Testament at Asbury Theological Seminary and he knows a thing or two about the Bible.
 He is one of the top scholars of the Bible today concerning the New Testament.
-He moves in the same streams as guys like James Dunn, a well known British Theologian.

 Ben Witherington hit a few points that were important.
-Let’s flesh them out just a bit here.
+Below we will expand on those points, one at a time.

 1. Romans 1:26-27